Wiserobot-team/iOmniC/README.md

 ## Enable module

-You have to enable module
+To enable the module do the following

 ```shell
 php bin/magento module:enable WiseRobot_Io